 “Therefore, beloved, looking forward to these things, be diligent to be found by Him in peace, without spot and blameless…”

-The closing verses of 2 Peter set before us the conduct of Christians in view of the coming of Christ (vv.14-18; compare 3:11).
+The closing verses of 2 Peter set before us the conduct of Christians given the coming of Christ and the coming day of God (vv.14-18; compare 2 Pe 3:11).

 The word “therefore” draws the bottom line.
 Peter adds up all the truth of the previous thirteen verses.
 He challenges us to reply to all the truth about the Lord’s return, the consummation of God’s program for the heavens and the earth, and the anticipation of new heavens and earth.

 The word “therefore” means on which account.
 The “therefore” is the bond between belief and behavior.
-What the apostates destroyed by their denial of the coming of Christ, believers can fix with their anticipation of the coming of Christ.
+What the apostates destroyed by their denial of the coming of Christ, believers correct with their anticipation of the coming of Christ.
 Peter links character to the expectation of the “coming day of God” and the creation of the new heavens and earth.
-One day there will come a meltdown of the universe as we know it, and God will start over with a new one.
+One day, there will come a meltdown of the universe as we know it, and God will start over with a new one.

 Peter punctuates this chapter with the word “beloved.”
-He loves his readers even though they almost bought into the lies of the apostates.
+He loves his readers even though they almost bought into the lies of the apostates set forth throughout this epistle.

 looking forward to these things

-Peter used the words “looking forward” in the previous verse to anticipate the new heavens and earth, thus picking up the previous verse’s argument.
-In the new heavens and earth, we will receive our resurrection bodies.
+Peter used the words “looking forward” verse to anticipate the new heavens and earth, thus continuing the argument of the previous verse.
+In the new heavens and earth, we expect a resurrection life existing eternally in fellowship with God.

-In general, non-Christians neither know nor care about the things that Christians care about.
-They may not believe, for example, in a coming judgment, or they may not believe that God is a God of justice.
+In general, non-Christians neither know nor care about what Christians value.
+They may not believe, for example, in a coming judgment or believe God is a God of justice.
 Meanwhile, the Christian confidently expects great things for the future.
+We are found “by Him in peace.”

-We should stay expectant and eagerly anticipate Christ’s coming.
+We should stay expectant and eagerly anticipate the day of God.

 Spiritual Christians expect the coming of Christ for them.
 This keeps them at the pinnacle of spiritual performance.
 They operate at the maximum rather than at the minimum.